Surviving Passover Without These Pesach Brownies Is Impossible

 I can’t remember a Passover without brownies.
 For some, that might sound crazy.
-It is a weeklong observance of our heritage marked by unleavened eating after all.
+It is a weeklong observance marked by unleavened eating after all.
 In my family, though, more than a few days without dessert sounds even crazier.

 That sweet tooth goes back generations.
 Even my great grandmother couldn’t bare the idea of eight days without a little after dinner indulgence.
-Thanks to her chocolate cravings (a mere century ago), this Kosher-for-Passover chocolate treat.
-Now, her recipe is so engrained in our annual Passover routine that my mother even ships homemade Pesach brownies across state lines to make sure her grown sons aren’t deprived of this nostalgia-filled dessert.
+Thanks to her chocolate cravings (a mere century ago), this Kosher-for-Passover treat.
+Now, her recipe is so engrained in our Passover routine that my mother ships homemade Pesach brownies across state lines to make sure her grown sons aren’t deprived of this nostalgia-filled dessert.
 That’s dedication.

 Tracking down the recipe, though, is another story.
 To my grandmother, it’s muscle memory.
 A brilliant baker now in her nineties, she’s been whipping up the recipe for years.
 It's the same story with my mother.
 She doesn’t need the notes scribbled in her cookbook – a high school graduation gift from my grandmother that’s seen its fare share of Seders since its début in the 70’s.

 - 1 ½ cups sugar